Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Sharpend Edge**: You gain +1 to all attack rolls.

-**Swift Winds**: You gain +10 feet movement speed
+**Swift Winds**: You gain +10 feet walking speed

-**Burst of Flight**: Once a day you can spend your action to gain flying speed equal to your walking speed for a minute.
+**Burst of Flight**: Once a short rest you can spend your action to gain flying speed equal to your walking speed for a minute.

 ---

 ## Recurve Bow

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Recurve Bow.png" Align=right width=8% height=8%>